-The weaving of Welsh Blankets and the Welsh woollen manufacturing industry in general was historically one of the most important industries in all parts of Wales.
+The weaving of Welsh Blankets, often referred to as vintage Welsh blankets, and the Welsh woollen manufacturing industry in general was historically one of the most important industries in all parts of Wales.
 However it was in the Teifi valley in what is now Ceredigion and it's neighbouring counties of north Pembrokeshire and Carmarthenshire that the wool industry was at its most prolific during the latter parts of the 19th and 20th century.

 See below for a real traditional loom in action (and make sure to turn up your sound) with real people in charge and not a computer program!!!